Solvability of Discrete Helmholtz Equations

 Figure \ref{fig:mesh_hole} shows the mesh of a geometry with one hole.
-As before the boundary with Robin boundary conditions is illustrated in blue and we initialize the checking algorithm with $\mathcal{N}_{\operatorname*{test} }:=\mathcal{N}\cap\Gamma$.
-Also, for this example, MOTZ returns \texttt{MOTZ\_result = certified} which means that problem \eqref{GalDisc2} is well-posed.
+As before, the boundary with Robin boundary conditions is illustrated in blue (note, that the hole has Robin boundary conditions as well) and we initialize the algorithm with $\mathcal{N}_{\operatorname*{test} }:=\mathcal{N}\cap\Gamma$.
+Also in this example, MOTZ returns \texttt{MOTZ\_result = certified} which means that problem \eqref{GalDisc2} is well posed.
 In the following we refer to the nodes in $\mathcal{N}_{\operatorname*{dof}}$ (red nodes) that are connected by an edge to the boundary nodes of the inner circle as `layer 1' nodes, `layer 0' being the boundary nodes on the circle.
 Interestingly, none of the `layer 1' nodes can be marked orange initially, since each boundary node on the circle is connected to at least two `layer 1' nodes and therefore has a transmission degree larger than one.
 Thus, MOTZ has to start from the outer boundary and successively moves towards the interior boundary points.
 Only in step 62 of the algorithm (see Figure \ref{fig:ex_hole_62}) one entry point into `layer 1' can be found.
 Note that none of the other nodes in `layer 1' could have been marked orange at this point, since all of the orange `layer 2' nodes, except the one, have transmission degree 2 (are connected to two red nodes).

 This suggests how a finite element mesh would need to look like in order for MOTZ to give the result \texttt{MOTZ\_result = critical}.
 If the mesh in Figure \ref{fig:ex_hole_mesh} was such that each `layer 1' node is connected to exactly two nodes in `layer 0' and `layer 2', the algorithm would not find any entry point into `layer 1' and would return \texttt{MOTZ\_result = critical}.
-However, in practice we could not produce such a mesh with standard mesh generation tools due to its non-optimal quality.
+However, in practice we could not produce such a mesh with standard mesh generation tools due to the non-optimal quality of the desired mesh.

 We applied the Algorithm MOTZ to various geometries and mesh configurations (sharp corners, complex geometries, strong local refinements).
-None of the tested meshes that were produced by a standard mesh generation algorithm (such as \cite{Schloemer,Schloemera}), actually lead to the output \texttt{MOTZ\_result = critical} of the Algorithm MOTZ.
+None of the tested meshes that were produced by a standard mesh generation algorithm (such as \cite{Schloemer2021,Schloemer2021a}), actually led to the output \texttt{MOTZ\_result = critical} of the Algorithm MOTZ.